ctapweb/ctap/README.md

 Check the contents of the resulting .war archive by comparing it to the contents of the file war-contents.txt obtained with the command:

 jar tvf ~/.m2/repository/com/ctapweb/ctap-web/1.0.0-SNAPSHOT/ctap-web-1.0.0-SNAPSHOT.war > war-contents.txt

+This file lists the contents of a war that works for English and German.

 8. Initialize the database by going to http://localhost:8080/ctapWebApp#initdb (the password is the one set as INITDBPASSWD in ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java)